How To Overcome Trauma

 Yeah, great.

-But right now I’m working in a school district with doing therapy with high schoolers.
+But I’m working in a school district doing therapy with high schoolers.

 Bill 2:14

-When I heard some of your episodes, it seems that the theme for your a lot of your episodes of the podcast are about trauma.
-And you start every episode of your podcast talking about the possibility that this episode that you’re about to do is going to trigger people.
-Why is it important to have that conversation at the beginning of your episode?
+When I heard some of your episodes, it seemed that the theme for many podcast episodes is about Trauma.
+And you start every episode of your podcast talking about the possibility that this episode you’re about to do will trigger people.
+Why is it important to have that conversation at the beginning of your attack?
 And?
-And does that we’ll just say that that was important to hear at the beginning of the episode this
+And does that we’ll say that that was important to hear at the beginning of the episode this

-The simple is there’s there’s a I guess, a couple different layers here.
-The simple answer is because I don’t want to trigger my audience.
+The simple is that there are, I guess, a couple of different layers here.
+The simple answer is that I don’t want to trigger my audience.
 I mean, I know it’s bound to happen.
-I know that as we talk about trauma, and we keep the podcast very safe, we don’t talk about details it’s not necessary.
-I know that people who have survived the trauma going to go there anyways.
+I know that as we talk about Trauma and keep the podcast very safe, we don’t talk about details.
+It’s not necessary.
+I know that people who have survived the Trauma going to go there anyway.
 So I don’t need to explicitly, really, you know, say those details out loud.
-So we keep it very general.
-But you know, I wanted the best I can to educate in a safe way.
+So, it will be very general.
+But you know, I wanted the best I could to educate safely.

-Because I want people to be able to benefit from it and grow from it.
-So that’s the easy, simple answer is I want this to be a safe experience.
+Because I want people to benefit from and grow from it, the easy, straightforward answer is that I want this to be a safe experience.

 Bill 3:22